Business owners: act fast before March’s CTM fee increase

 It was nothing short of revolutionary, and I remember it well.

 But the CTM system required modernisation.
-An extensive review was conducted, and the most significant changes for nearly twenty years will come into force on 23 March 2016.
+An extensive review was conducted, and the most significant changes for nearly twenty years will come into force on 23 March 2016, including a CTM fee increase.

 Some of the changes are largely cosmetic, though welcomed for clarity and legal certainty.
 Community Trade Marks (CTMs) will be renamed European Union Trade Marks (EUTMs).
 The CTM Office, originally given the catchy title of the “Office for Harmonization in the Internal Market”, will become the European Union Intellectual Property Office (EUIPO).

-However, the most relevant of the changes as regards the impact on business owners will be the fact that the fee structure has been overhauled.
+However, the most relevant of the changes as regards the impact on business owners will be the fact that the fee structure has been overhauled causing a CTM increase.

 For brand owners seeking protection in one class only, there will be a slight reduction in official fees to €850.